|Photograph by the author.|

 She is no longer able to identify herself as a German because despite her best efforts to fit in, she was treated like an outsider throughout her high school career.
 Deniz’s story, and the comparison of her self-identification with that of her friend, shows how the individual experiences of these women shaped them into the personalities they are today, and it indicates to what extent they perceive themselves to be a part of both German and Turkish societies.”
 (Turkish Berlin, pp. 93/94)

-Turkish Berlin: Integration Policy and Urban Space.
+Annike Hinze is author of Turkish Berlin: Integration Policy and Urban Space.
 She is assistant professor of political science at Fordham University.

 “Turkish Berlin goes beyond the broad generalizations in immigrant integration debates by digging into what officials actually mean as they operationalize the term ‘integration’ and how the subjects of the resulting policy, Turkish-origin women in Berlin, understand the treatment they receive.
 Full of rich ethnographic material, this is a fine book that readers will ponder for a long time.”